-Numerous law amendments - with the latest in November 2015 - in response to GRECO recommendations sought to regulate private funding and fight corruption.
+State funding of political parties and affiliated organizations was established in 1989.
+The most recent amendment of the law in November 2015, in response to GRECO and other organizations' recommendations, sought to regulate private funding and fight corruption.
 Financial or other donations up to €0,000 are allowed; the list of donors has to be published except for sums below €00.
 All parties and candidates accounts including election-related (i.e., income, expenditure, assets and debts) must be audited annually by the auditor general, forwarded to him by the director-general of the Interior Ministry (registrar for political parties).
-Parliamentary candidates have an electoral expenditure cap of €30,000; moreover, they must avoid activities that constitute corruption.
+Parliamentary candidates have an electoral expenditure cap of €30,000; this goes up to €1 million for presidential candidates.
+The law lists activities that constitute corruption and which must be avoided by candidates.
 Non-compliance and corruption are subject to fines and/or imprisonment, depending on the offense.
-However, details on compliance with 2016 electoral laws regarding expenses have not been made public yet.